 Food for Families, formerly known as Blessings in a Backpack, is part of Trinity Cathedral’s hunger ministry, a neighborhood outreach program.
 While the goals of the ministry remain the same–to provide nutritious food for the students and families of the school–Trinity Cathedral in January 2014 entered into a partnership with the Cleveland Food Bank and the new name better reflects this partnership.
-On the 2nd and 4th Friday of every month, the Food Bank’s Mobile Food Pantry Program delivers food to the school (fruit, vegetables and breads)–enough to feed all the students, their families and seniors in the neighborhood.
+On the second Friday of every month, the Food Bank’s Mobile Food Pantry Program delivers food to the school (fruit, vegetables and breads)–enough to feed all the students, their families and seniors in the neighborhood.
 Upcoming changes in the program by the Food Bank will add canned goods, dairy products and pasta/legumes to our current distribution.
 Twice a month we serve an average of 100-150 families through this program.

 What’s Expected of Volunteers